Can Charles Booker Win Against Amy McGrath In The Biggest Showdown Of Primary Season?

-Just a few weeks ago, it was a foregone conclusion that Amy McGrath, a D.C. insider-anointed former Marine fighter pilot, would win the Kentucky Senate primary and go on to battle Senate Majority Leader Mitch McConnell in November.
-But then Charles Booker, a 35-year-old progressive and Black Lives Matter activist, entered the chat, and the primary became one of the most exciting races of 2020.
+Just a few weeks ago, it felt like a foregone conclusion that Amy McGrath, a D.C. insider-anointed former Marine fighter pilot, would win the Kentucky Senate primary and go on to battle Senate Majority Leader Mitch McConnell in November.
+But then Charles Booker, a 35-year-old progressive and Black Lives Matter activist, entered the chat, and Booker vs. McGrath became one of the most exciting and promising races of 2020.
+Today, voters will decide who will compete to end McConnell's 36-year career.

-While Booker has raised nowhere near the $41 million McGrath has, a new poll has found him surging against McGrath, 44% to McGrath’s 36%.
-He's collected endorsements from progressive leaders such as Sen. Bernie Sanders, Sen. Elizabeth Warren, and Rep. Alexandria Ocasio-Cortez, as well as from Kentucky's biggest newspapers, unions, and legislators.
-Suddenly, McGrath's win is not as locked in as it was formerly thought.
+While Booker has raised nowhere near the $41 million McGrath has in her coffers, a new poll has found him surging against McGrath, 44% to McGrath’s 36%.
+He's also collected endorsements from progressive leaders such as Sen. Bernie Sanders, Sen. Elizabeth Warren, and Rep. Alexandria Ocasio-Cortez, as well as from Kentucky's most influential newspapers, unions, and legislators.
+Suddenly, McGrath's win is not as locked in as was formerly thought.

 Advertisement